Skip to main content

 Our group studies ways to prevent or repair hearing loss, which is a significant medical problem.
 According to the National Institute for Deafness and Other Communicative Disorders (NIDCD), approximately 17% of American adults report some degree of hearing loss.
 In the group that are 75 years of age and older, more than 45% have a hearing loss.
 However, at present, there are no drugs that are FDA approved to treat this problem.
 As hearing loss can interfere with communication, socialization, work efficiency, and other aspects of health, it is critical that interventions be developed to prevent or repair hearing loss.

 In a novel cell culture system using newborn mouse cochlear neurons, we found that some members of the statin class of drugs stimulate regeneration of damaged cochlear nerve fibers.
 We elevated one member of that family, fluvastatin, to evaluation in a guinea pig model of noise induced hearing loss and found that it also protects against hearing loss as well as protects the sensory cells, the hair cells, from degeneration.
-We have found a similar result in mice, and also showed that the drug protects the synapses between the hair cells and the cochlear neurons.
-We continue to examine compound libraries for their effects on regeneration of nerve fibers in vitro, and hearing loss in vivo, and are delving into the mechanisms by which they work.
-These studies have set the stage for a clinical trial of statins and hearing loss to begin in 2021.
+We have found a similar result in mice.
+These studies set the stage for a clinical trial of statins and sudden hearing loss, begun in February 2023.

 Pediatric Airway Research Laboratory